TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Backend/AjaxClientSide.rst

 .. hint::
    The fetch API handles responses with faulty statuses like 404 or 500 still as "successful", but sets the response's :js:`ok` field to `false`.
-The ajax API converts such responses into errors for convenience reasons.
+The Ajax API converts such responses into errors for convenience reasons.

 .. index:: Ajax; Abort

 Abort a request
 ===============

 In some cases it might be necessary to abort a running request.
-The ajax API has you covered then, an instance of `AbortController`_ is attached to each request.
+The Ajax API has you covered then, an instance of `AbortController`_ is attached to each request.
 To abort the request, just call the :js:`abort()` method:

 .. code-block:: js